How to Choose a Lifting Sling

 Wire Rope Slings

-Wire Rope slings are popular across industries where rugged conditions exist due to their strength, flexibility, and abrasion resistance.
+Wire rope slings are popular across industries where rugged conditions exist due to their strength, flexibility, and abrasion resistance.
 Its unique design consists of multiple steel wires that form individual strands laid in a helical pattern around a fiber or steel core.
 All LGH wire rope slings are mechanically spliced and come with a standard eye-to-eye design, available in a wide range of capacities and sizes.

 Pros: